geoserver/geoserver.github.io/_posts/2023-04-05-geoserver-2-23-0-released.md

 While this should not result in any change to functionality, it has resulted in quite a lot of careful quality assurance and testing to ensure everything is still connected and works as intended.

-Thanks to Joseph Miler (GeoSolution) who worked on this activity.
+Thanks to Joseph Miller (GeoSolution) who worked on this activity.

 * [GEOS-10779](https://osgeo-org.atlassian.net/browse/GEOS-10779) Upgrade GeoServer Core Spring to 5.3.23 and Spring Security to 5.7.3